alastairotter/data-visualisation-notes/content/fit-a-d3-map-to-a-container-div-with-fitSize.md

 The important thing here is that instead of have scale and translate values we have the .fitSize function. fitSize takes two values: first the size of our container and second, the geojson object for our map (in this case it is "sa").

-With our projection in place we then create our path generator and draw our map to our SVG:
+With our projection in place we then create our path generator and draw our map to our SVG. **NOTE:** For this example we've used the .datum( data ) function and not the .data( data ) one.
+There is an [important distinction between these two](d3-data()-versus-d3-datum().md) which is worth trying to understand.

     var geoPath = d3.geoPath()
         .projection( projection );